|

-13. The snow in the woods was excellent for riding as there was lots of it, and many drifts could be found on the open country with lots of places to play.
+13. Snow in the woods was excellent for riding as there was lots of it.
+We found lots of tall snowdrifts on the open country which created lots of places to play.

 12.

-11. After many stops to jump the sleds and bash drifted snow (and to get Joe H. & Captain H. repeatedly unstuck! lol) we finally made it to Black River Pond at around 1pm.
+11. After many stops to jump the sleds and bash snow drifts (and to get Joe H. & Captain H. repeatedly unstuck! lol) we finally made it to Black River Pond around 1pm.

 10.